mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 Ad activity on a key with no content row keeps the sentinel `partner_code` value `unknown_code`.
 That value cannot come from either pipeline, both of which resolve to `no_code` or a real code, so those rows are always legacy-only.
 They are rare.

 `follow_on_from_refine_on_incontent_search`, `follow_on_from_refine_on_serp` and `opened_in_new_tab` have no counter, so the seven columns are always `0` on those access points.

+#### Client dimensions on legacy-only rows

+A key that appears only in the counters has no SAP event and no SERP impression to describe the client, so without this it would publish measures with no `country`, `locale`, operating system, `channel` or anything else.
+That is not a rare corner: legacy-only keys are roughly a quarter of the table's rows.

+`legacy_with_client_info_cte` supplies them.
+It reads `legacy_raw_cte` — the same read the counters use, not a second scan of `metrics_v1` — and reduces it to one row per `client_id` and `submission_date`, keeping the latest ping by `ping_info.seq` with `document_id` as a deterministic tiebreaker.
+Client-day is the finest grain available, because the metrics ping carries no engine or access point and its counters are interval totals rather than timestamped events. `legacy_parity_counters_cte` then left-joins it, and `clients_with_adblocker_addons_cte`, on `(client_id, submission_date)` — the same shape the two `_is_enterprise_cte`s use.
+Both are left joins, so a counter key survives even where no metrics-ping row describes the client.

+These values are only ever reached where both pipelines are absent, since `join_sap_serp_cte` coalesces SERP, then SAP, then legacy.
+Where a pipeline has the row, the pipeline's value wins.

+Two columns cannot be filled this way and are `null` on a legacy-only row:

+- `is_default_browser`, because `usage.is_default_browser` is not sent in the metrics ping.
+- `overridden_by_third_party`, because it is a per-search event extra and has no value at client-day grain.

+Two paths differ from the SAP side, which reads the same metrics from the events ping: the submission URLs are under `metrics.url2` rather than `metrics.url`, and `profile_group_id` is spelled `legacy_telemetry_profile_group_id`. `browser_engagement_max_concurrent_tab_count` is already `int64` here, so the legacy arm of that `coalesce` needs no cast where the SAP arm does.

 #### How they compare to v8 and to the SERP columns